-- Identify safe areas in each school building. - Campus Director or Campus Safety Monitor announces that students and staff must go to shelter areas. - Bring all persons inside building(s). - Instructors take class rosters. - Close all exterior doors and windows, if appropriate. - Turn off ventilation leading outdoors, if appropriate. - Instructors account for all students after arriving in shelter area. - All persons remain in shelter areas until a Campus Director or Campus Safety Monitor, or emergency responder declares that it is safe to leave.
+- Identify safe areas in each school building. - The Campus Director or Campus Safety Monitor announces that students and staff must go to shelter areas. - Bring all the people inside the building(s). - Instructors take class rosters. - Close all exterior doors and windows, if appropriate. - Turn off ventilation leading outdoors, if appropriate. - Instructors account for all students after arriving in the shelter area. - All persons remain in shelter areas until a Campus Director or Campus Safety Monitor, or emergency responder declares that it is safe to leave.

 - Stay in room and close door.

-- Keep air as clean as possible.
+- Keep the air as clean as possible.

-- $\circ$ Seal door.
+- o Seal door.

 - Open or close windows as appropriate.

-- Limit movement and talking in room.
+- Limit movement and talking in the room.

 - Communicate your situation to Campus Director or Campus Safety Monitor, or emergency responder by whatever means possible.